Dramscer/playlist/gabriel.md

 - In the end - Linkin park
 - Toxicity - System of a down
 - Chop Suey - System of a down
+- Saturn barz - Gorillaz